Spring Integration

 Version compatibility

-The module is tested in CI against the following Spring Framework versions on every pull request that touches the spring/ module:
+Tested in CI against the following versions on every pull request that touches the spring/ module:

 Spring versionStatus